juhasev/sample-ninja-help/financial-reports-export-transactions.md

 - **ReferredFriend** Panelist has been compensated for referring a friend.
 - **Refund** The redemption request was not approved or rejected by the rewards provider.

-> This data is from the Internal Transaction Ledger, which is immutable.
 > All amounts are reported in Reward Points.